Aurora Magazine

 Why Is Pakistan’s News Media Ignoring Gen Z?

-Gen Z are interested in the news.
+Gen Z is interested in the news.
 They are just not interested in the way it is presented to them by the country’s news media organisations, argues Zahra Salah Uddin.

 “No one watches TV anymore” is a common statement made by various marketers in our industry.
 Followed by: “I certainly don’t watch it; even my mom, who is over 60 watches all her dramas on online streaming platforms.”